oyinlade/Emotichat/README.md

 ## EmotiChat: Chat with Your Feelings

-Hey there!
-Welcome to **EmotiChat** – a project I built to create a chat experience that truly understands your mood.
-EmotiChat listens to your words and replies in a way that feels like talking with a friend.
+**EmotiChat** – a chat experience that truly understands your mood.
+It listens to your words and replies in a way that feels like talking with a friend.

-## What’s EmotiChat All About?

-EmotiChat uses sentiment analysis to pick up on the emotions in your text and then responds to match your mood.
-I’ve built my own custom model for this, but I’ve also included like BERT and RoBERTa.

----

 ## Key Features